jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 - Import All from the Oculus Integration (very slow)

 [^astc]: DXT, PVRTC, ATC, and ASTC are all support textures with an alpha channel.
 These formats also support higher compression rates and/or better image quality, but they are only supported on a subset of Android devices. https://docs.unity3d.com/Manual/android-GettingStarted.html.
 ASTC is considered the best choice for Oculus Quest.
+[^package]: If you leave this at the default of `com.oculus.*`, nothing will happen when it attempts to deploy the player.
+Unity will appear to complete but your Quest will do nothing (not even install the application to Unknown Sources).
+Change the package name to `com.DefaultCompany.OculusQuestTest1` or a name matching what you have named your Company and Product Name.

 ### Make the scene